Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational wave power

 Suppose $C_j$ and $D_j$ had some constant values $C$ and $D$ everywhere in a bin.
 Then the total power in a bin would be \be 8 \pi G\mu^2 n_{\text{bin}} C D \ee where $n_{\text{bin}}$ is the number of frequencies in the bin.
 In fact $|I_\perp|^2$ and $|J_\perp|^2$ are not constant at all, but have large fluctuations.
-However, these fluctuations are generally not correlated between $I$ and $J$.
-So we can replace $C$ and $D$ by their averages over the bin, which we can compute using Eqs.~(\ref{eqn:Cn}) and (\ref{eqn:Lerchsum}).
+However, these fluctuations depend on the exact details of the functions $A$ and $B$ and are generally not correlated between $I$ and $J$.
+So let $C$ be the average of the $C_j$ in a bin and $c_j$ be the deviation from the average, so $C_j = C + c_j$, and $D= D + d_j$ similarly.
+The sums over a bin of $c_j$ and $d_j$ vanish by definition, and the sum of $c_jd_j$ vanishes in an ensemble average, since the fluctuations are uncorrelated.
+Since we are summing over a large number of elements in each bin, this term makes very little contribution in almost all realizations.
+Thus \be \sum_j C_n D_n \approx n_{\text{bin}} C D\,, \ee which we can compute using Eqs.~(\ref{eqn:Cn}) and (\ref{eqn:Lerchsum2}).